Summer Community Program

 As part of the Summer Community Program, students have the opportunity to participate in a voluntary community exploration project to help them understand, more fully, the needs of rural patients, the resources available to meet their healthcare and basic needs, and the challenges and barriers for patients in accessing the resources available to them.
 For more information about the Community Exploration Project, click here.

 During the experience, preceptors provide students with frequent feedback incorporating personal observations and comments from patients, office staff, and hospital personnel.
 A brief evaluation is completed by the preceptor when the student finishes the experience.

-Students who complete the program receive written comments from the preceptors, which are kept in the students' permanent file in the Office of Medical Education.
+Students who complete the program receive written comments from the preceptors as well as a letter of recognition,which are kept in the students' permanent file in the Office of Medical Education.
 Students are covered under the University of Missouri's malpractice plan.

 Goals of the program include

 - Increase knowledge of rural practice by working with an experienced preceptor

 - Learn about the different specialties commonly available in rural communities